TarekRaafat/autoComplete.js/README.md

 > Simple autocomplete pure vanilla Javascript library. <a href="https://www.tarekraafat.com/dev/projects/autoComplete/" target="_blank">Demo</a>

-autoComplete.js is a pure vanilla Javascript library, that's built for speed, high versatility and seemless integration with wide variety of projects & systems.
+autoComplete.js is a pure vanilla Javascript library, that's built for speed, high versatility and seemless integration with wide range of projects & systems.

 ## Features
 - [x] Simple & Easy to use